gisquick/gisquick-doc/project-publishing.rst

-Then published QGIS project (including timestamped files) with all associated data can be **copied** into user publish directory, eg. :file:`dev/publish/vagrant` or :file:`docker/_data/publish/user1` directory located on the publication server.
-In our example, the project will be copied into :file:`dev/publish/vagrant/prague` directory.
+Then published QGIS project (including timestamped files) with all associated data can be **copied** into user publish directory, eg. :file:`docker/_data/publish/user1` directory located on the publication server.
+In our example, the project will be copied into :file:`docker/_data/publish/user1/prague` directory.

 .. tip:: |tip| Instead of copying project files it is also possible to define this output directory directly by :ref:`Gisquick plugin